Straight to the Point

 Can you use a cooling rack on the grill?

-If the manufacturer says yes, than you can use a cooling rack on the grill.
-This is a great way to grill more delicate items, like flaky fish or even tofu, since the rack's tight grate will keep whatever you're barbecuing from falling through the grill slats.
+If the manufacturer says yes, then you can use a cooling rack on the grill.
+This is a great way to grill more delicate items, like flaky fish or even tofu since the rack's tight grate will keep whatever you're barbecuing from falling through the grill slats.
+(That said, grill baskets are a better choice for grilling delicate items.)

 How can you prevent baked goods from sticking to a cooling rack?

-An easy way to prevent baked goods, like cake or cookies, from sticking to a cooking rack is to lightly spray the rack with canola oil.
-But, before doing so, we recommend placing the rack in a half-sheet pan first, so you don't spray your countertop.
+An easy way to prevent baked goods, like cake or cookies, from sticking to a cooking rack is to lightly spray the rack with a neutral oil, like canola.
+But, before doing so, I recommend placing the rack in a half-sheet pan first, so you don't oil your countertop.

 What do you bake more often: cookies and brownies or cakes?
 If you often bake in springform pans and cake pans, a circular cooling rack will best suit your needs.
 But if you bake in square or rectangular baking pans, you'll want a cooling rack that matches the pan's shape.
 Rectangular pans can also hold more cookies.